xmindltd/xmind-sdk-js/README.md

 If you run into any problems please feel free to reach out to us 🙂

-Also, You can PRs immediately
+You also can PRs immediately.

 ## LICENSE